Drive Growth with Objectives and Key Results (OKRs)

 What are Objectives and Key Results (OKR)?

-The Objectives and Key Results (OKR) framework helps businesses and individuals achieve their goals.
+OKRs, or Objectives and Key Results, are goal-setting approach that help businesses and individuals achieve their goals.
 The framework consists of two components: Objectives, which determine the goals, and Key Results, which measure progress toward achieving the Objectives.

 Who Created the OKR Methodology?